lou-cs/company/README.md

 ## <a name="goals"></a>Long-term Goals [Leadership]

-1. To scale training 350 customers in FY 2021, to training over 1500 customers in FY 2023.
+1. To scale training 350 customers in FY 2021, to training over 1500 customers in FY 2023
-2. To be the first company to launch a bootcamp for XR in partnership with Universities.
+2. To be the first company to launch a bootcamp for XR in partnership with Universities

 ## <a name="okrs"></a>Objectives and Key Results (OKRs) - FY 2021